LAStools/LAStools/bin/lasclip_README.txt

--poly [filename]                     : input shape file -flag_as_withheld                    : just flag the point as withheld instead of removing it -gui                                 : start with files loaded into GUI -cores [n]                           : process multiple inputs on n cores in parallel -interior                            : clip points INSIDE the polygons -ignore_class 0 1 3 5 6 7 9          : ignores points with specified classification codes -ignore_extended_class 42 43 45 67   : ignores points with specified extended classification codes
+-poly [filename]                     : input shape file -flag_as_withheld                    : just flag the point as withheld instead of removing it -gui                                 : start with files loaded into GUI -cores 4                           : process multiple inputs on 4 cores in parallel -interior                            : clip points INSIDE the polygons -ignore_class 0 1 3 5 6 7 9          : ignores points with specified classification codes -ignore_extended_class 42 43 45 67   : ignores points with specified extended classification codes